ALTIBASE/Documents/Manuals/Altibase_7.2/eng/SQL Reference.md

 *table_partitioning_clause*

 This clause creates partitioned table.
-The partitioned table can be range-partitioned, hash-partitioned, list-partitioned or range partitioned using hash. row_movement_clause can also be specified when a partitioned table is created.
+The partitioned table can be range-partitioned, hash-partitioned, list-partitioned or range using hash partitioned. *row_movement_clause* can also be specified when a partitioned table is created.

 *range_partitioning*